Santa Clara Convention Center

 The Santa Clara Convention Center is located in northern Santa Clara, California.
 It serves as one of the large meeting and convention facilities in Silicon Valley, with 262000 sqft of meeting space.
 It was built in 1986 and expanded in 2009.

 The convention center is located in the same complex as the Hyatt Regency Santa Clara and the Santa Clara TechMart conference center.
 It is adjacent to the VTA Great America light rail station and across the street from the Great America theme park.

 History

 The convention center was completed in 1986 and hosted the first Apple Worldwide Developers Conference the following year.
 The ballroom space was expanded in 2009.

 During the COVID-19 pandemic, the Strategic National Stockpile Division of the United States Department of Health and Human Services converted the convention center into a Federal Medical Station to receive up to 250 noncritical patients from local hospitals.

 Events

+The current annual event schedule includes: